Seattle Jewish Federation shooting: Reaction

 The Federation issued a statement saying, "Our federation colleagues so unmercifully and viciously attacked were spending their day as they normally do, providing for social and humanitarian services that benefited all of metropolitan Seattle.
 The hatred and violence visited upon them today offends the values that drove their work and passion for improving their neighbors' lives."
-Greg Nickels, the mayor of Seattle, said the city will provide outreach assistance to the local Jewish community, and that security patrols will be deployed to protect synagogues and other Jewish buildings.
+Greg Nickels, the mayor of Seattle, and Gil Kerlikowske, the police chief, said the city will provide outreach assistance to the local Jewish community, and that security patrols will be deployed to protect synagogues and other Jewish buildings, as well as mosques, "because there's always the concern of retaliatory crime."

 Coincidentally, the July 2006 Seattle Jewish Federation shooting occurred on the same day as the Mel Gibson DUI incident.
 According to one opinion piece, the deadly attack ironically received far less media coverage than the Gibson DUI incident.

-The Council on American-Islamic Relations issued a joint statement with the Ithna-Ashari Muslim Association of the Northwest, the Muslim Association of Puget Sound, the Islamic Educational Center of Seattle, American Muslims of Puget Sound, and the Arab American Community Coalition: "The Muslim community of Greater Seattle area watched in horror as news broke of a shooting at the Jewish Federation building … We categorically condemn this and any similar acts of violence … We pray for the safety and health of those injured and offer our heartfelt condolences to the family of the victims of this attack. … We refuse to see the violence in the Middle East spill over to our cities and neighborhoods.
-We reject and categorically condemn any attacks against the Jewish community and stand in solidarity with the Jewish Federation in this tragedy."
+The Council on American-Islamic Relations issued a joint statement with the Ithna-Ashari Muslim Association of the Northwest, the Muslim Association of Puget Sound, the Islamic Educational Center of Seattle, American Muslims of Puget Sound, and the Arab American Community Coalition: The Muslim community of Greater Seattle area watched in horror as news broke of a shooting at the Jewish Federation building … We categorically condemn this and any similar acts of violence … We pray for the safety and health of those injured and offer our heartfelt condolences to the family of the victims of this attack. … We refuse to see the violence in the Middle East spill over to our cities and neighborhoods.
+We reject and categorically condemn any attacks against the Jewish community and stand in solidarity with the Jewish Federation in this tragedy.

 Haq's parents also issued a statement.
-It read, in its entirety, "We are shocked and devastated with this tragic event.
+It read, in its entirety, We are shocked and devastated with this tragic event.
 Our hearts and condolences go to the family of the deceased lady.
 Our deepest sympathies go to those who have been injured and we pray for their speedy recovery.
 We could not have imagined for a moment that our son would do this senseless act.
 This is utterly contrary to our beliefs and Islamic values.
-We have always believed and practiced in fostering love, peace and harmony with everyone, irrespective of religion, race and ethnicity."
+We have always believed and practiced in fostering love, peace and harmony with everyone, irrespective of religion, race and ethnicity.

 The Church Council of Greater Seattle issued a condemnation after the shootings.
-Rev. Sanford Brown, director of the Council, called the shootings a "senseless and immoral action in which a sick individual targeted innocent people."
+Rev. Sanford Brown, director of the council, called the shootings a "senseless and immoral action in which a sick individual targeted innocent people."